How To Edit Your WordPress User Profile

 Jabber / Google Talk

-Useful Tip: If you plan to run business webinars online using Google Hangouts, then check out this article we’ve written about a great plugin that lets you run a professional webinar platform on your website with Google Hangouts:
+Tip: If you plan to run business webinars online using Google Hangouts, then see this article we’ve written about a great plugin that lets you manage a professional webinar platform on your web site using Google Hangouts:

-Once you have set this up, a link to the author displaying your specified nickname will be added to every post published on your site …
+Once you have set this up, a link to the author displaying your chosen nickname is added to every blog post published on your site …

-This link takes your blog visitors to the Author Archives section, where they can learn more about you (or about other authors registered as users on your site) and see what other blog posts that you (or your guest authors) have published …
+Clicking on the author link takes site visitors to the Author Archives section, where people can learn more about you (or about other authors publishing content on your site) and see other articles that you (or other users) have published …

-You can insert hyperlinks and text formatting like bold and italicized words to enhance your author description and promote yourself, your services, products, other websites, etc. to site visitors …
+You can even include links and simple formatting like bold and italicized words to improve your author description and promote yourself, your services, products, other websites, etc. to site visitors …

-To do this simply insert HTML formatted text into the About Yourself > Biographical Info text box in your Profile section …
+This is easily done by inserting HTML formatted text into the About Yourself > Biographical Info field in your Profile section …

 - Keyboard Shortcuts